tsmanner/terrasa-private/Organizations/KanchayOrder/KanchayOrder.md

 ### Monasteries
 ---
 Members at monasteries focus on studying ways to channel and manipulate radiant energy.
 They're typically located in hard to reach areas, like the top of a mountain, or at the end of a long trek through a desert.
 Settlements have cropped up near a few, as the families of people associated with the monasteries have followed them and expanded.
 These settlements are mostly aligned in purpose with the K'anchay Order, supporting the monastery and the cause.
 They are also the source of many of the martial personnel, as the monastery itself is inhabited mostly by Monks and Wizards.

+#### Architecture
+  - Mountains: Terraced enclaves with ashlar ("dry-stone", or mortarless stonework) structures and some small square tiered pyramid temples.
+  - Desert: A complex of square tiered pyramids made of sandstone and shale, which serve as temples, dormitories, and tradehouses.

+#### Classes and Archetypes
   - Cleric
     - Forge Domain
   - Fighter